 Application for a Zoning Map Amendment may be initiated by City Council, the Planning Commission, the Planning Director, or the owner of the subject property to establish and maintain sound, stable, and desirable development within the City of Simpsonville.
 The Zoning Map may be amended to rezone an area or to extend the boundary of an existing zoning district.
 A rezoning must be based upon the recommended future land use category for the property as shown on the future land use map in the City of Simpsonville Comprehensive Plan.
-If, as determined by the Planning Director, the requested zoning change is not in accord with the future land category, application use then an for а Comprehensive Plan Amendment to change the future land use map is required prior to or concurrent with the submittal of the Zoning Map Amendment application.
+If, as determined by the Planning Director, the requested zoning change is not in accord with the future land use category, then an application for a Comprehensive Plan Amendment to change the future land use map is required prior to or concurrent with the submittal of the Zoning Map Amendment application.